cntehang/public-dev-docs/frontend/angular-best-practices.md

 The overall Angular application could be organized into two types of components: [smart components and presentational components](https://blog.angular-university.io/angular-2-smart-components-vs-presentation-components-whats-the-difference-when-to-use-each-and-why/).

-- Smart component: aslo called application level component or container component.
+- Smart component: aslo called stateful component or container component.
 A smart component usually retrieves data using services and may use presentational components to display data.
-- Presentational components: also known as pure component or dumb component.
+- Presentational components: also known as pure component or stateless component.
 It receives its data from parent smart component using `@Input()` binding.
 It uses `@Output()` event to communicate with its parent component.

+Presentational component should only use `@Input()` and `@Output()`.
 If there are multiple level between a smart component and a presentational component, use RxJS's `subject` to communicate via a service.
 This should be carefully documented in all components involved in the communication.

-The `ngrx/store` is not recommended because the depency injection and RxJS can solve most problems in a more elegent way.
+The `ngrx/store` is not recommended because the Angular's dependency injection and RxJS can solve most problems in a more elegent way.

 ## Change Detection Strategy